-In the case of each of the other NEOs, an annual performance evaluation in respect of the individual objectives for each individual is conducted by the CEO, who determines the amount of performance-based incentive compensation to be paid to each other NEO.
-The Compensation Committee also reviews the amounts of performance-based incentive compensation to be paid to each of the other NEOs.
+In the case of each of the other NEOs, an annual performance evaluation in respect of the individual objectives for each individual is conducted by the CEO, who proposes the amount of performance-based incentive compensation to be paid to each other NEO.
+The Compensation Committee reviews and approves the amounts of performance-based incentive compensation to be paid to each of the other NEOs.

-In the case of the CEO, the Compensation Committee, and, in the case of the other NEOs, the CEO, may exercise their discretion to increase or reduce the performance-based incentive compensation paid to the CEO or NEO, as applicable, including in certain circumstances absent attainment of a relevant performance goal or similar condition.
+The Compensation Committee may exercise its discretion to increase or reduce the performance-based incentive compensation paid to the CEO or NEOs, as applicable, including in certain circumstances absent attainment of a relevant performance goal or similar condition.